monarch-initiative/mondo/docs/editors-guide/k-splitting.md

 **_Splitting a more specific term into a more generic term_**
 1. If you have a term in Mondo, such as FOO1, and there is now a more general grouping class, create a new class for the new parent term. _For example: [OMIM:606176 Diabetes mellitus, permanent neonatal 1](https://www.omim.org/entry/606176) is now part of the PS [PS606176 Diabetes mellitus, permanent neonatal](https://www.omim.org/phenotypicSeries/PS606176)._
 1. Add a new class for the more general grouping class and add the OMIMPS ID as a dbxref and add the equivalent axiom, MONDO:equivalentTo, to the dbxref. _For example, create a new class Diabetes mellitus, permanent neonatal and add: `xref: OMIMPS:606176 {source="MONDO:equivalentTo"} ! diabetes mellitus, permanent neonatal`.
-1. Make the more specific class, FOO1 a child term.
+1. Make the more specific class, FOO1 a child term. _For example, OMIM:606176 Diabetes mellitus, permanent neonatal 1 would be the child class and it would have the xref: `xref: OMIM:606176 {source="MONDO:equivalentTo"} ! diabetes mellitus, permanent neonatal`
 1. Make sure the appropriate annotations are associated with the correct class.
 Use your judgment in moving these annotations, such as the synonyms and dbxrefs.
-E.g. Orphanet tends to represent the generic form of diseases but their text definition may mention a specific gene that should actually be associated with the child (more specific class).
+E.g. Orphanet tends to represent the generic form of diseases but their text definition may mention a specific gene that should actually be associated with the child (more specific class). _In the example above, Orphanet:99885 should be xref'd on the parent class, 'permanent neonatal diabetes mellitus'.
 1. In the case of OMIM, the Phenotypic Series (PS) ID should be associated with the parent/grouping class (use the format OMIMPS:XXXXX {source="MONDO:equivalentTo"}.

 **_Splitting a more generic term into a more specific term_**